tianqi-infra/terraform-provider-clickhousedbops/docs/resources/user.md

 ### Optional

-- `cluster_name` (String) Name of the cluster to create the user into.
-If omitted, the user will be created on the replica hit by the query.
-Should always be set when hitting a cluster with more than one replica.
+- `cluster_name` (String) Name of the cluster to create the resource into.
+If omitted, resource will be created on the replica hit by the query.
+This field must be left null when using a ClickHouse Cloud cluster.
+When using a self hosted ClickHouse instance, this field should only be set when there is more than one replica and you are not using 'replicated' storage for user_directory.

 ### Read-Only